This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-Filing a cerebral palsy lawsuit over discrimination may not be necessary, because state and federal agencies have processes for filing a complaint to resolve these incidents.
-Your lawyer can help you decide if a claim is a right strategy, or if you should file a lawsuit to sue the individual or group responsible.
+Filing a cerebral palsy lawsuit over discrimination may not be necessary because state and federal agencies have processes for filing a complaint to resolve these incidents.
+Your lawyer can help you decide if a claim is the right strategy or if you should file a lawsuit to sue the individual or group responsible.

 In either case, you can look forward to a resolution of the situation, remediation, and possibly a recovery of damages.

 Hiring the Right Lawyer for Filing a Cerebral Palsy Lawsuit

 Before you begin either filing process, find the right lawyer to guide you.
 The filing and following through with a lawsuit to the end is complex.
 It’s easy to make mistakes if you don’t have a deep understanding of the relevant laws and experience with these kinds of cases.

 Don’t choose just any lawyer.
 Choose a highly-qualified cerebral palsy attorney specializing in helping clients with disabilities and cerebral palsy and someone with experience handling malpractice cases.